 - Increased Focus and Concentration.
 The ability to work at or near our full cognitive potential means that we have to be able to resist distraction and maintain focus on the task at hand.
 Our attention is fleeting by nature, constantly flitting from one shinny object to the next.
 But we can train it to be still and focused.
 A formal mindfulness practice is a powerful means of doing just that.

 - Better Communication and Relationships.
 Ask any couples counselor what the most common problem in relationships is, and they’ll inevitably say, communication.
 When we have trouble expressing ourselves confidently and clearly, we tend to get “out of sync” with people, especially spouses and significant others with whom we spend a lot of time and make major joint decisions.
-Similarly, the ability to genuinely listen, without the distraction of our our own immediate wants and desires, can be a surprisingly difficult task.
-Mindfulness helps greatly with both, and therefore is a great way to improve the quality of our relationships.
+Similarly, the ability to genuinely listen, without the distraction of our own immediate wants and desires, can be a surprisingly difficult task.
+Mindfulness helps greatly with both and therefore is a great way to improve the quality of our relationships.

 - Increased Follow-Though on Goals.
 From weight loss to saving for retirement, one of the biggest reasons we all have trouble following through on our goals is mindlessness.
 It’s difficult to keep the benefits and rationales for our goals front and center in our minds day in and day out.
 Similarly, it’s easy to get distracted by conflicting benefits or goals—the taste of strawberry ice-cream tends to crowd out the image of how we’ll look if we do manage to drop those 20 pounds.
-But by learning to better regulate our attention through mindfulness, we can improve our ability to stay mindful on our best intentions and resist temptations and distracting impulses.
+But by learning to better regulate our attention through mindfulness, we can improve our ability to stay mindful of our best intentions and resist temptations and distracting impulses.